tetunori/SimpleScreenFlasher/README.md

 <Screen capture>

 # Description
-For flashing a screen with a few colors by a simple operation.
+A simple tool that allows you to flash the entire screen with two complementary colors.
 You can try [here](https://tetunori.github.io/SimpleScreenFlasher/).

+**WARNING** : Do NOT keep on looking at the screen for a long time.
+Please refrain from flashing at high speed by key operation.

 # Usage
 ## Standard usage